JZ-code-lab/Lever-Analyzer/replit.md

 A Python/Streamlit application that integrates with Lever ATS to analyze and rank job candidates using AI-powered resume analysis.

 ## Features
-- **Position Selection**: Searchable dropdown with all open and closed Lever positions
+- **Multi-Position Selection**: Select one or more positions to analyze candidates across multiple roles simultaneously
 - **Weighted Requirements**: Define custom requirements with percentage weights for scoring
 - **Optional Job Description**: Add custom job description for additional scoring criteria
 - **Scoring Balance**: Slider to adjust weight between job description vs requirements